-We had violations of the drinking water standards in 2022 for an exceedance in total trihalomethane (TTHM) and haloacetic acids (HAA5) which is discussed later in this report.
+We had violations of the drinking water standards in 2023 for an exceedance in total trihalomethane (TTHM) and haloacetic acids (HAA5) which is discussed later in this report.
 We have installed a stand-alone granular activated carbon filter, which has been online since August 2021, in order to mitigate this issue.
 We have also added a sodium permanganate amendment to the raw water coming into the filter plant.
 Our constant goal is and always has been, to provide to you a safe and dependable supply of drinking water.
-We also had turbidity exceedance violation for turbidity greater than 1.0 NTU, from August 6 to August 23, 2022.